Category: Weekly Updates

 Monday

 It happens to the best of us.
 A diary malfunction led to me missing Friends of Lostock Park AGM.
-I originally wasn’t going to be able to make it due to a group meeting, but I failed to put it back in the diary when the group meeting was cancelled.
-Humble apologies and are required.
+I originally wasn’t going to be able to make it due to a group meeting, but failed to put it back in the diary when the group meeting was cancelled.
+Humble apologies are required.
 The Friends of Lostock Park have been hugely successful in sprucing up the park and bringing in much needed enhanced facilities.
-I’m led to believe that winter has been cruel to the hugely successful skateboard bowl and it’s in need of some tender care, I will progrees with Groundforce Officers.
+I’m led to believe that winter has been cruel to the hugely successful skateboard bowl and it’s in need of some tender care, I will progress with Groundforce Officers.

-Like most people I’ve been so shocked and saddened by the events in Japan and Libya.
-It’s impossible not to be in awa of the nuclear workers fighting the potenential meltdown of reactors at the Fukushima Daiichi plant.
-The amount of radiation they’re knowingly subjecting themselves to is a heroic sacrifice.
-The disaster has led many to re-evaluate the benefits of nuclear power.
-This is not an easy time to support it.
-Nevertheless despite all that’s happened, I do still support the use of nuclear energy generation.
-As a country we have to meet our energy needs and I’m not convinced we can do this without nuclear power stations contributing to that power generation.
-We should continue to explore Green Energy generation where we can and I’ve never bought into the idea that windfarms despoil our landscape.
-No doubt the Dutch intelligentsia protested about windmills ruining the views over Holland in the 17th Century.
+No doubt, the Dutch intelligentsia protested about windmills ruining the views over Holland in the 17th Century.
 The landscape changes with time and I for one think windfarms enhance the skyline.
 And I am much more concerned by the emissions from incinerators and coal fired power stations than I am by nuclear power.
-Clearly building on a seismic fault line is problematic but we shouldn’t lose sight of the fact that our reliance on coal, gas and oil also puts many workers at risk and probably more so.
+Clearly, building on a seismic fault line is problematic but we shouldn’t lose sight of the fact that our reliance on coal, gas and oil also puts many workers at risk and probably more so.

 I’m far less sanguine over Libya and I’m extremely reluctant to put British servicemen into another conflict.
 If we do have to play a part, it should only to avert immediate slaughter.
 I am far from optimistic that our intervention will be of long term benefit.
 It’s far too easy to believe that we can fix every nation’s problems.
-Too often we make things worse.
+Too often, we make things worse.

 Tuesday